SebNielsen/JSExcercisesPeriod2/readme.md

 The important thing to remember when testing async is simply to add a callback (usually named done) to it().
 Then Mocha will know that it should wait for completion.

-The code below is the code i get from the "module.joke" in my "it block".
+The code below is the code I get from the "module.joke" in my "it block".

     exports.joke = function(callback){
         var http = require('http');